tomiito/developer-documentation/source/includes/demand/_exchange-groups.md

 }
 ```

-Creates a group and specifies the suppliers and allocation for that group upon creation.
+Creates a group with specific suppliers and allocation for that group.

 ### Arguments